source8marie/AniMotion/css/form.md

-# Styling Documentation
+# Contact Page Form Styling Documentation

-This document outlines the CSS used for styling a web application, including its components and responsive design.
+This document outlines the CSS used for styling the Contact page form, including its components, form layout, popup modal, and responsive design.

+## Overview
+The `form.css` is designed to style a Contact page, providing a modern, user-friendly experience.
+It includes styling for form elements, a popup modal for feedback, and ensures the layout is responsive across various screen sizes.

+## Key Features
+- **Flexible Form Layout**: Utilizes flexbox to create a responsive and clean layout for form inputs.
+- **Popup Modal**: A modal that appears after form submission with smooth transitions.
+- **Responsive Design**: Adjusts form and modal elements for different screen sizes using media queries.

-## Fonts Import
+## Styles Breakdown

+### Font Imports
 ```css
 @import url('https://fonts.googleapis.com/css2?family=Poppins:wght@600&family=Roboto:wght@300&display=swap');

 ```

-## Styling Classes and Selectors
+### Styling Classes and Selectors
 ```css
 .main_con2 .description {
     display: flex;